sashaDoubov/info-theory-blog/main.md

 Let's assume Bob is a statistics nerd who's been sending the weather of his travels to his fiance, Alice.
 He stays at a place in the country, and then sends a binary code at the end of the trip that tells her all the days that it's been rainy and sunny.

-First, Bob stays in San Francisco for 100 days (they have a long-distance relationship).
+First, Bob stays in San Francisco (SF) for 100 days (they have a long-distance relationship).
 There, he knows that the weather follows the following pattern:

 | Weather - $X$  | Frequency - $P$   |
 |:-------------:|:--------------------:|